What is a snagging list?

 Pros and cons of DIY snagging

-Embarking on a DIY snagging list for your new build home offers distinct advantages.
+Embarking on a DIY snagging list for your new build home offers some advantages.
 You maintain control and can tailor the list to your specific concerns.
-Financially, it's more appealing as it saves the cost of hiring a professional.

 However, the expertise and thoroughness a professional brings are often unmatched.
 They have a trained eye for spotting subtle defects and a deep understanding of building standards.
-Without this expertise, some issues may go unnoticed, potentially leading to more significant problems later.
+Without this expertise, some issues may go unnoticed, leading to more significant problems later.

 Engaging a professional snagging company brings a level of detail and expertise that goes beyond the average homeowner's ability.
 These specialists possess a thorough understanding of construction standards and regulations.